 - “Probing Hybrid Interfaces of High Performance Solid-State Solar Cells” The Royal Society International Exchanges Scheme 2012/R2 (2013-2014) - in collaboration with Dr H.J.
 Snaith (University of Oxford).

-- "Supramolecularly engineered architectures for optoelectronics and photonics: a multi-site initial training action (SYNCHRONICS) - Innovative Training Networks (2015-2018). http://synchronics-etn.eu/
+- SYNCHRONICS - "Supramolecularly engineered architectures for optoelectronics and photonics: a multi-site initial training action - Innovative Training Networks (2015-2018)

-- Dr Filippo De Angelis (CNR-Perugia).
-Expert in the field of ab intio computer simulations of electronic, structural and optical properties of complex materials, semiconductors and surface-adsorbed molecules and relativistic effects relevant for the description of heavy atoms; all key ingredients for the description of perovskites and hybrid interfaces
+- Prof Filippo De Angelis (University of Perugia & (ISTM-CNR).
+Expert in the field of ab initio computer simulations of electronic, structural and optical properties of complex materials, semiconductors and surface-adsorbed molecules and relativistic effects relevant for the description of heavy atoms; all key ingredients for the description of perovskites and hybrid interfaces